psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Optimization_algorithm/README.md

 - Open the files "max_kin_vals" and "max_init_vals.txt".
 Here, you can specify the maximum value for each parameter.

+- Open the files "min_kin_vals" and "min_init_vals.txt".
+Here, you can specify the minimum value for each parameter.
+(Added by Jasmin)

+- The script "evo_save_best_gens.sh" saves the top 5 generations with the lowest variances

 ### Running the algorithm

 - Once the setup is complete, you may run the algorithm.
 For this, you need to specify the following five parameters: